grisp/grisp2-rtems-toolchain/README.md

 command to the normal gdb that restarts the target and reloads the application.
 Note that for bigger applications, that might need quite some time.

+### Notes for MacOS

+To build OpenOCD on mac, you need texinfo 6.7 from brw but also add it to th path:

+    export PATH=/usr/local/opt/texinfo/bin:$PATH
+    make openocd

 ## Boot Loader

 * [Instructions for updating the boot loader on GRiSP 2](doc/grisp2/bootloader-update.md)